Luring a child under 15 using an electronic device

 But most often, the defendant had no idea that the person he or she was communicating with was a child.
 And yet, in their zealousness to protect children, police and prosecutors bring charges anyway, not caring that the accusation can ruin someone's life.

 If you have been accused of internet luring a child, we invite you to contact us for a free consultation.
-One of our caring Colorado sex crimes lawyers will respond to you promptly to discuss your case and strategies for fighting the charges.
+One of our Colorado sex crimes lawyers will respond to you promptly to discuss your case and strategies for fighting the charges.
+We can also help with getting inmates released from Colorado jails, including the Gunnison County Detention Center.

 Our Denver home office is located at: